Ficool

 "Oh really, that's all you think this is?
 Why don't I just prove to you this isn't some kind of twisted joke," said the unknown person, this time in a more serious tone than before.

 At that very moment a loud explosion or more so a gunshot could be heard.
 I looked over my shoulder as I heard one of the windows shatter from the impact of the bullet.
 Right before my eyes one of my coworkers' heads exploded in front of me leaving me and the wall covered in blood.
-The whole bank erupted in screams and terror as someone had just been killed.
-One woman and many others began to run for the front door hoping to make it out with their lives.
+This can't be happening….right?
+My world was changing around me so quickly.
+My eyes left agape at the horrifying sight in front of me.
+The whole bank erupted in screams of terror as someone had just been killed.
+Men, women, and even children began to run for the exits hoping to make it out with their lives.
 More gunshots were fired slaughtering countless others who tried to flee.
 People began to freeze in place including me as they didn't want to be the next victims of this mass murder.

-I knew I had to take action though because if not more people might die because of me.
+I knew I had to take action swiftly though because if not more people might die because of me.
 "Alright alright I believe you I'll do whatever you want!
 I'll do anything just don't kill more of my co-workers!
 Please, they are innocent and they have families!".
-I say to the mysterious voice frantically over the phone.
+I say to the mysterious voice frantically.

 For a brief second it's almost as everything around me fades away and I'm left in a black empty space within my mind.
 One of those three questions just keeps coming up over and over again.
 Where would I be now if I had chosen another path?
 Right now I was seriously hoping this was a bad dream and I was still asleep in my bed tucked in beneath the covers with the T.V. still on.
 How did all the events in my life lead up to this one moment; every choice I ever made had led up to this very point in my life and now I'm wishing I had altered my decisions and choices I made down the road.